texel-org/color/README.md

 transform(xyzD65, XYZ_to_linear_sRGB_M); // XYZ D65 -> sRGBLinear
 sRGB.fromBase(in_linear_sRGB, out_sRGB); // linear to gamma transfer function
 sRGB.toBase(in_sRGB, out_linear_sRGB); // linear to gamma transfer function

+// OKHSL in a non-sRGB gamut
+// also see OKHSVToOKLab and their inverse functions OKHSLToOKLab([h, s, l], DisplayP3Gamut, optionalOut);
 ```

 ## Notes